qutip/qutip/doc/installation.rst

 		mp-gcc45
 		none (active)

-We want to set the the compiler to the gcc4x compiler, where x is the highest number avaliable, in this case ``mp-gcc45`` (the "mp-" does not matter).
+We want to set the the compiler to the gcc4x compiler, where x is the highest number available, in this case ``mp-gcc45`` (the "mp-" does not matter).
 To do this type:

 >>> sudo port select gcc mp-gcc45